Contents

 Credential stuffing defenses: BAK3R’s SMTP credential stuffing approach (25 concurrent SMTP AUTH attempts) is detectable at the email gateway level.
 Rate limiting on SMTP AUTH, combined with anomalous authentication monitoring for Office 365 (multiple failed authentication attempts followed by success from unusual source IPs), provides defense-in-depth.

 CVE-2025-30406 patching: Any ASP.NET application with internet-facing endpoints should audit its web.config for hardcoded machineKey values and ensure all instances are patched.
-The generator value 3FE2630A is victim-specific — if this exact value appears in your ASP.NET application’s configuration, this campaign has specifically targeted your environment.
+The generator value 3FE2630A is path-derived and unique to one application instance — its presence in an environment’s ASP.NET configuration confirms that environment is the specific target of this exploit kit.

 Process Maturity